-B. The difference between a concern and a complaint
+A. The difference between a concern and a complaint

-- i.
-A concern may be defined as 'an expression of worry or doubt over an issue considered to be important for which reassurances are sought'. - ii.
-A complaint may be defined as 'an expression of dissatisfaction however made, about actions taken or a lack of action'. - iii.
-In most cases, concerns will be raised directly with the member of staff involved, and responded to in line with Stage One of the procedure outlined in Section I 'Stages of the Procedure'.
-However, where the term complaint has been used the School may feel that this is actually a Stage One concern and refer it back to the member of staff involved to be addressed in this way.
-In these instances, the School's rationale behind this will be explained to the person raising the concern. - iv.
-If you have difficulty discussing a concern with a particular member of staff, we will respect your views.
-In these cases a member of the Senior Leadership Team will refer you to another staff member, but still as a Stage One Concern.
-Similarly, if the member of staff directly involved feels unable to deal with the Stage One Concern, a member of the Senior Leadership Team will refer you to another staff member.
+- i.A concern may be defined as 'an expression of worry or doubt over an issue considered to be important for which reassurances are sought'. - ii.A complaint may be defined as 'an expression of dissatisfaction however made, about actions taken or a lack of action'. - iii.In most cases, concerns will be raised directly with the member of staff involved, and responded to in line with Stage One of the procedure.
+Where the term complaint has been used the academy may feel that this is actually a Stage One concern and refer it back to the member of staff involved to be addressed in this way.
+In these instances, the academy's rationale behind this will be explained to the person raising the concern. - iv.If a person has difficulty discussing a concern with a particular member of staff, SLT will respect their views.
+In these cases a member of the Senior Leadership Team will refer them to another staff member, but still as a Stage One Concern.
+Similarly, if the member of staff directly involved feels unable to deal with the Stage One Concern, a member of the Senior Leadership Team will refer them to another staff member.
 The member of staff may be more senior but does not have to be.
-The ability to consider the concern objectively and impartially is more important. - v.
-It is a precondition to the operation of this policy that the complainant shall have made reasonable attempts to seek an informal resolution at Stage One, and shall have acted in relation to the matter in a reasonable and measured way consistent with the School's Home School Agreement.
+The ability to consider the concern objectively and impartially is more important.

+v.It is a precondition to the operation of this policy that the complainant shall have made reasonable attempts to seek an informal resolution at Stage One, and shall have acted in relation to the matter in a reasonable and measured way.
 The Chair of Governors shall have a discretion, which will be exercised reasonably, not to allow a complaint to be pursued at the later stages where this precondition has not been met.

-C. How to raise a concern or make a complaint
+B. How to raise a concern or make a complaint